AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/adfs-logout-url-doesnt-work.md

 When using the ADFS logout URL (https://myadfsserver.domain.net/adfs/ls/?wa=wsignout1.0), you receive a message page with the error: "There was a problem accessing the site.
 Try to browse to the site again."

-If the problem persists, contact the administrator of this site and provide the following reference number to identify the problem: **57092dfc-751a-4915-8e6a-b4c5d413f8c6**
+If the problem persists, contact the administrator of this site and provide the following reference number to identify the problem: **[!UICONTROL 57092dfc-751a-4915-8e6a-b4c5d413f8c6]**

 ## Access requirements

 You must have the following access to perform the steps in this article:

 <table style="table-layout:auto">
  <col>